WHATS HOT

 The 3 Facts Concerning Teen Child Has To Remember

-First, it’s important to remember that the majority of teen pregnancies are unplanned.
+First, it’s important to remember that the majority of pregnancies are unplanned.
 This means that, although it may be difficult, try to remain calm and collected when discussing the situation with your teenager.
 They are likely to be just as scared and confused as you are.

 Finally, you should seek professional help.
-There are many organizations and counselors out there who can offer and guidance through this difficult time.
+There are many organizations and counselors out there who can offer and through this difficult time.
 Don’t try to go it alone.

-The most important thing a parent can do is sit down with their and talk to them about the expectations and goals for their education.
+The most important thing a parent can do is sit down with their child and talk to them about the expectations and goals for their education.
 This is critical in ensuring that the teenager is getting the most out of their schooling and putting forth their best effort.
 This talk can go a long way in the process of assisting a parent in the process of getting through to the teenager.

 Head off with step one if you’re feeling a little confused about where to start.
 This is the chance to discuss what’s going on with your teen and break the ice.
-It’s been shown to be quite effective in the of abstinence.
+It’s been shown to be quite effective in the practice of abstinence.

 If you want your child to have the best chance in life, provide them with a supportive parent who can help with the various issues that come up.
 Studies have shown that this increases the likelihood of a positive outcome.